eomii/rules_ll/docs/guides/sanitizers.md

 )
 ```

-We are immediately informed about a `heap-use-after-free` bug, along with a
+The sanitizer immediately reports a `heap-use-after-free` bug, along with a
 detailed report on where we introduced it:

 ```bash